tdicola/balena_logging_sensors_3/index.md

 *   [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).
 *   [Pimoroni Enviro-pHAT](https://shop.pimoroni.com/products/enviro-phat).

-In addition you'll need a **second** board like a Raspberry Pi 3 with an optional sensor connected to it:
+In addition you'll need a *second* Raspberry Pi 3 with an optional sensor connected to it:
 *   [AM2302 (or DHTxx) Humidity & Temperature Sensor](https://www.adafruit.com/product/393)

 Don't worry if you don't have the AM2302/DHT sensor, you can  alternatively run a mock sensor collection script to collect fake data and still run and learn from this project.